gggray000/ChatRoom/README.md

 3. Wait for Llama 3.3 new releases, now there's only a 70B version available.

 <h2>Update Log</h2>
+<h3>v0.9.3</h3>
+1. Changed <code>docker-compose.yml<code> and used SSH reverse tunneling to allow application on AWS EC2 to access ChatBot on local device.<br>
+2. Fixed the bug of typing status indicator.
 <h3>v0.9.2</h3>
 Added <code>Dockerfile</code> and <code>docker-compose.yml</code>, deployed the application to AWS EC2(with limited features).
 <h3>v0.9.1</h3>